openmeteo/pthelma/doc/bitia.rst

 DESCRIPTION AND QUICK START
 ===========================

-``bitia`` gets the data of time series from an Enhydris database and performs spatial integration, storing the result in ``tif`` files.
+``bitia`` gets the data of time series from files and performs spatial integration, storing the result in ``tif`` files.
 The details of its operation are specified in the configuration file specified on the command line.

 Installation
 ------------